Mamaliprusty/JAVA-WEBAPPLICATION/README.md

 after impliment the application in QA server using testcode we can run automation testing using jenkins pipeline and tested the code and impliment it.

+# prod deployment using kubernets

+testing is completed then we will deployment the application in prod environment using kubernets.